nestybox/sysbox-ee/docs/user-guide/systemd.md

 In that case you can use lighter-weight process managers such as [Supervisord](http://supervisord.org/).

+You can find examples in the Sysbox repo's [dockerfiles](../../dockerfiles).
 The [Nestybox Dockerhub repo](https://hub.docker.com/u/nestybox) has a number of system container images that come with Supervisord inside.
-The Dockerfiles for them are [here](../../dockerfiles).

-The Sysbox Quick Start Guide has a [few examples](../quickstart/dind.md#deploy-a-system-container-with-supervisord-and-docker-inside).
+The Sysbox Quick Start Guide has a [few examples](../quickstart/dind.md#deploy-a-system-container-with-supervisord-and-docker-inside) on how to use them.